Mineral railways of Dunfermline: West of Fife Mineral Railway

 Construction of the line to Loch Fittie (the Kingseat branch) was delayed owing to a dispute over mineral rights.
-Additional powers, the West of Fife Mineral Railway (Kingseat Extension) Act of 23 July 1860, were needed for the line when it was finally built; it was completed after the end of the independent existence of the company.
+Additional powers, the West of Fife Mineral Railway (Kingseat Extension) Act 1860 (23 & 24 Vict. c. cxlv) of 23 July 1860, were needed for the line when it was finally built; it was completed after the end of the independent existence of the company.
 It served new workings south of Loch Fitty; development of these deep pits allowed the life expired Halbeath pits to be abandoned.
 The terminal point of the Kingseat branch was close to the end of the Kinross-shire Railway, and the lines were connected by the Kinross-shire Railway when the West of Fife line was built.
 The Kingseat branch became the West of Fife main line with a greater volume of traffic than the Steelend line, where collieries were much slower to develop.

 The West of Fife wanted to get access to the harbour at Charlestown:

 The West of Fife Railway Company have just completed an arrangement, about which there has been of late considerable negotiation, whereby they acquire, at a cost we believe of £62,000, the Charlestown Railway from the Right Hon. the Earl of Elgin.
 The Charlestown Railway embraces the line from Dunfermline to Charlestown Harbour...
 There will, we understand, be considerable alterations effected by the new proprietors on the gradients of the Charlestown line, so as to make the railway more available than hitherto for passengers as well as for mineral traffic.

-On 1 August 1861 the West of Fife company merged with the Charlestown Railway and Harbour Company, and also the Elgin Railways, to form the West of Fife Railway and Harbour Company.
+On 1 August 1861 the West of Fife Railway and Harbour Act 1861 (24 & 25 Vict. c. ccxxvi) merged the West of Fife Railway Company with the Charlestown Railway and Harbour Company, and also the Elgin Railways, to form the West of Fife Railway and Harbour Company.
 Formal absorption was discussed in October 1858 and was formalised from 1 October 1861.